 How to set up Siri and the ChatGPT Siri Shortcut

 If the thought of getting an API key sounds intimidating, don’t worry, it’s super easy.
-If you can log in to your email account, you’ll have no problems getting your API key.
+If you can log in to your email account, you’ll have no problems getting your own OpenAI API key.

 Once you have those, download the latest version of the ChatGPT shortcut directly on your iPhone.
 Tap the link, and now we’re ready to get the ball rolling.